American Hobby Horse: Saturdays in July and October at TIEC

-Welcome to American Hobby Horse at Tryon International Equestrian Center!
-Hobby horsing is the “safe, fun and affordable way to ride horses” and we want you to learn more about this exciting addition!
+Welcome to American Hobby Horse at Tryon International Equestrian Center.
+Hosted every Saturday in July and October, Hobby horsing is the “safe, fun and affordable way to ride horses,” and we want you to learn more about this exciting addition!

 What is hobby horse?

 Competitive hobby horsing originates in Finland and has more than 10,000 active participants.
 Competitions have been seen repeatedly on mainstream media outlets and social media platforms, even earning coverage from networks and programs on ESPN and ABC, and in publications like The Wall Street Journal.

 Riders participating in competitive hobby horsing – a toy consisting of a stick with a model horse head – perform and mimic the movements and technicality of horseback riding in the disciplines of show jumping and dressage, then translate that to their stick horse, where judges will mark and score their rounds.
 For participants competing in show jumping, courses are set with tricky combinations and patterns, similar to the show jumping competitions seen at TIEC throughout the year.

 When are hobby horse competitions happening?

 Hobby Horse is returning in 2019 every Saturday in July and October!
 Stay tuned for more information about our Fall Series coming up soon!

 Regular Hobby horse competitions will be held in the front green space next to the General Store.
 Our Hobby Horse Final will be held in the Tryon Stadium before Saturday Night Lights competition!